 About the Human Rights Education Youth Programme

-The project of the Youth Department of the Council of Europe on Human Rights Education is a direct contribution of to the core mission of the organisation to promote and protect human rights.
+This project of the Youth Department of the Council of Europe on Human Rights Education is a direct contribution to the core mission of the organisation to promote and protect human rights.

-The project – often referred to as Human Rights Education Youth Programme - aims to consolidate and support the role of non-governmental youth organisations and as actors in the implementation of the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education.
-It does so by combining the development and dissemination of tools and resources on human rights education and capacity-building activities for trainers, multipliers and advocates of human rights education as a human right.
+The project consolidates and supports the role of non-governmental youth organisations as actors in the implementation of the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education.
+It does so by combining the development and dissemination of resources and activities for trainers, youth workers, multipliers and advocates of the right to human rights education.

 The Human Rights Education Youth Programme was launched in 2000 to bring human rights issues into the mainstream of youth work and non-formal learning practices.
 It has been built around Compass, the manual for human rights education with young people, which provides essential, accessible and playful information and educational activities.

 Translations and publications of Compass in the member states contribute to the creation of communities of practice and to the development of common standards and approaches.
 The annual programme of Compass national or regional training courses on human rights education associates partners and processes at national level by training key multipliers with young people and encouraging advocacy and cooperation to make the right to human rights education to young people.